Azure/iot-edge-v1/core/devdoc/module.md

 static void Module_Start(MODULE_HANDLE moduleHandle);
 ```

 This function may be implemented by the module creator.
-It is allowed to be `NULL` in the `MODULE_APIS` structure.
+It is allowed to be `NULL` in the `MODULE_API` structure.
 If defined, this function is called by the framework when the message broker is guaranteed to be ready to accept messages from the module.